 8. Next step is, of course, how could you forget, TEXT!
 Aka type.
 Click the Text icon with the “T” between Elements and Background on the left bar and then click and drag the LARGE heading.
 Make sure you drag 2-3 of the large text and depending if you want to type down your subtext or brand, then drag out the medium text.

 Since I’m using my logo, I don’t really need to add a medium text.
+If you don’t have a logo yet and want to make it yourself for free, click here.
 It will look like the image below (don’t worry!
 It won’t be like this for long!)

 9. Now double click the first “Add heading” (we’ll call it heading 1), fill it in with half your title, then fill in the other heading (heading 2) with the main keyword in your blog title.
 We want the keyword heading to stand out the most!